 Radar is short for "radio detection and ranging".
 A transmitter emits pulses of high frequency electromagnetic waves (radio waves).
 These waves strike conductive objects and are backscattered to the receiver....more

 Rain is precipitation that falls to the Earth in drops of 5mm or greater in diameter according to the US National Weather Service.
 Virga is rain that evaporates before reaching the ground.
 Raindrops form...more

 The cryosphere includes the parts of the Earth system where water is in its frozen (solid) form.
 This includes snow, sea ice, icebergs, ice shelves, glaciers, ice sheets, and permafrost soils.
 Approximately...more

 Wind is moving air.
 Warm air rises, and cool air comes in to take its place.
 This movement creates different pressures in the atmosphere which creates the winds around the globe.
 Since the Earth spins,...more

 Below is a list of some weather conditions that call for an advisory, watch, or warning.
-Severe Thunderstorm Watch: A severe thunderstorm watch is issued when a thunderstorm with winds greater than 57...more
+Heat Advisory/Warning: A heat advisory is issued when the daytime temperature will be 105ºF (40.6ºC) for three hours...more

 A 200-year-old report by a sea captain and photographs of the 2008 eruption of Mount Chaiten are helping scientists better understand strong volcanic plumes.
 In a paper published this week in the journal...more